Grassy Mountain Tower Trail at Lake Conasauga

 The Cohutta Wilderness is simply stunning: it’s rugged, remote, broad and beautiful.
 And it’s immense, spanning over 36,000 square miles, the largest wilderness area east of the Mississippi.
 This hike explores a glassy mountaintop lake near the Cohutta’s western border, climbing from lakeside vistas to the Grassy Mountain fire lookout tower, and exploring some beautiful forest and marsh along the way.
 The views from the historic metal tower are simply incredible, the perfect place to soak in some classic Blue Ridge beauty.

 If you go, be prepared for an extended drive on wilderness gravel roads.
-Pack hiking gear essentials, including safety and wayfinding gear, since the wilderness is vast and remote.
+Pack hiking gear essentials (see our hiking gear list), including safety and wayfinding gear, since the wilderness is vast and remote.
 Consider spending the night: the Lake Conasauga Campground at the eastern edge of the lake offers some prime, off-grid lakeside campsites.
 And have fun out there; at just over five miles, this is one amazing hike.

 Grassy Mountain Tower Trail: the hike